jhckragh/clj-dregaut/README.md

 algorithms from [Martin] \(John Martin, Introduction to Languages and the Theory of Computation, 4th edition, McGraw-Hill, 2010).

+Annotated source code is available at http://jhckragh.github.com/clj-dregaut/

+## Goals

 My goals for this project are twofold:

  1. To learn some Clojure.

  2. To make the code resemble the mathematical definitions.

-Efficiency is *not* a goal.
+Efficiency is **not** a goal.
 Indeed, much of the implementation is highly inefficient.

 ## Usage